Snow trapped you at home?

 If there’s a subject that really gets you going – or something that you can write passionately or amusingly about – there’s every chance someone else will want to read what you have to say.

-Use a free service like WordPress or Blogger, both of which help you set up your blog quickly and easily.
+Use a free service like WordPress or Blogger, both of which help you create your blog quickly and easily.
 And once you’re set up, there’s an opportunity to make money by including advertising and affiliate deals on the site.

 Sign up to a service like Google Adsense which uses search technology to target your site with relevant advertising.

-It’s not likely to be a big earner, but it could be a really fun way to make a little extra cash on the side.
-What’s more, if your blog gets enough readers, you may get freebies from companies (for example if you blog about something like technology or music, businesses may send you their products or latest recordings in the hope that you review them!)
+While it’s not likely to be a big earner, it could be a really fun way to make a little extra cash on the side.
+What’s more, if your blog gets enough readers, you may get freebies from companies.
+For example, if you blog about something like technology, beauty or music, businesses may send you their products or latest recordings in the hope that you review them.

 Sell your snaps

-If you’re good at taking photos, you could try selling them on the net.
-We’ve got all the information on selling your photos here.
+If you’re good at taking photos, you could use your snow day to make some money out of them.
+Don’t know how?
+We’ve got you covered – you can find all the information on selling your photos here.

-You don’t have to be the next David Bailey with a portfolio of spectacular shots.
-Many news agencies buy pictures through agencies and they simply want photos of everyday events that are well taken and in focus!
-It’s worth having a browse through the sites to get an idea of what sells.
+You might wonder whether your photography skills are good enough to earn you some cash.
+The truth is, you don’t have to be the next David Bailey with a portfolio of spectacular shots to make it.
+Many news agencies, which buy pictures through photo agencies, simply want snapshots of everyday events that are well taken and in focus.
+So, do a little research.
+Perhaps have a browse through the website you’d like to work with to get an idea of what sells.
 You could be surprised!

 If you’re stuck inside huddled against the cold, what better way to use your time (and keep warm!) than by doing a little cooking?
-If you’re a dab hand in the kitchen, you could rustle up some treats like cakes, jams and sweets and sell them on the side for a tidy profit.
+For all those who consider themselves a dab hand in the kitchen, whipping up some food may be a great way to earn cash on a snow day.
+For example, you could rustle up some treats like cakes, jams and sweets and sell them for a tidy profit.
+Artisan food is very much in demand right now so monetise your cooking skills.
 Our article on selling cakes and jams at markets has plenty of tips on how to go about making and selling your goodies.